 I’ll close out this blog with three journal prompts that may assist you in reflecting on your experiences.
 They’re examples of exercises we cover in the 3 Vital Questions™ bringing the Power of TED*™ to Life and Work facilitated program I deliver.

-- Reflect on Childhood Responses: Explore moments from your childhood when you might have exhibited behaviours similar to those described by Karen Horney—seeking approval, withdrawing, or being aggressive; or a mix of the three.
+- Reflect on Childhood Responses: Explore moments from your childhood when you might have exhibited behaviours similar to those described by Karen Horney—seeking approval, withdrawing, or being aggressive or a mix of the three.
 How do these behaviours resonate with your early experiences?
 How might they have influenced your reactions to stress or danger in your adult life?

-- Identify Present Patterns: Take a moment to observe your current reactions to challenging situations.
+- Identify Present Patterns: Take a moment to observe your reactions to challenging situations.
 Do you notice any parallels between your childhood responses and your present behaviours?
 How do these reactions manifest in your relationships or interactions?
 Are there any patterns you recognise that might be linked to past experiences?

 - Exploring Healing and Growth: Consider areas in your life where you feel empowered to make positive changes.
 How can understanding your childhood strategies for safety contribute to your healing journey?
 What steps can you take to consciously shift away from default patterns towards more empowering responses in your present circumstances?